Skip to main content

 • Hydroelectric Dispute Review Board, Iowa.
 Member of a Dispute Review Board to review disputes on a $400,000,000 hydroelectric project being built into an existing dam.

 • Interstate Highway Dispute Review Board, Minnesota.
-Chair of DRB established by a state Department of Transportation to hear and decide disputes arising out of a $250,000,000 interstate highway project.
+Chair of DRB established by the state Department of Transportation to hear and decide disputes arising out of a $250,000,000 interstate highway project.

 • Commercial Multi-Structure Roofing, New Jersey.
 Appellate Tribunal Chair and Appellate Arbitrator appointed by the parties under JAMS Optional Appellate Arbitration Rules (exercising jurisdiction of a U.S. Court of Appeals) to decide an appeal from an arbitration award rendered by a non-JAMS arbitrator.